 - ¾ cup raw or roasted macadamia nuts (soaked 8 to 12 hours or boiled for 20 minutes, drained)

 - 1 cup water

-- 3 tablespoons tapioca starch or the Substitution
+- 3 tablespoons tapioca starch see notes for substitution

 - 1 teaspoon fine sea salt, plus more to taste

 - ¼ teaspoon lactic acid

 - Combine the macadamia nuts, 1 cup water, tapioca starch, oil, salt, garlic, oregano, and lactic acid in a strong blender or food processor.

 - Blend the ingredients on low and gradually increase to top speed until the mixture is completely smooth.
 Depending on your machine, this could take 1 minute to 6 minutes.
 (Stop every minute or so to scrape down the side of the container if needed.)